onigoetz/anypack-plugin-serve/recipes/watch-static-content.md

 };
 ```

-So we've setup our `webpack-plugin-serve` instance to serve static content from `/app/assets`.
+So we've setup our `anypack-plugin-serve` instance to serve static content from `/app/assets`.
 That's important; otherwise the plugin will just assume the context (in this case the location of `webpack.config.js`) is the root for the static assets.

 Next, we've subscribed to two events: `listening`, which fires when the underlying `Koa` server is listening, and `close`, which will fire when `webpack` is done watching files and the process is about to end.
 The `listening` event fires at the correct time to start watching files.
 The `close` event is important so that `watcher.close()` can be called and the associated handles cleaned up.
 Failing to do so may result in funky error messages from Node.
 So that's all well and good, and we have some console output telling us that a file has changed.
 Let's switch that up so it's actually making a difference for us: